This page is a labor of love, dedicated to Belka, Valeska

 http://www.advancepetfood.com.au/speedyvet/library.asp?page=18

 At 4 months old, the puppies are switched to two meals per day, eating 14 meals per week.
-The dairy proportion is reduced to 20% or less, and consequently, calcium now has to be added to the food.
+The dairy proportion is reduced to 20% or less.
 This diet, shown below, is similar to Dr. Pitcairn's Growth Diet C, in his book referenced in the book list at the beginning of the page, with some differences.
 Dr. Pitcairn's diet calls for precise, analyzed amounts of added calcium.
-In the diet below, calcium is supplied by some dairy, some bone, and by the finely ground eggshells that are part of the GROUND MEAT AND ORGANS MIX when it is made for this age group.
-Ground eggshells are equivalent in calcium content to calcium carbonate; they add no phosphorus, unlike bone meal and di-calcium phosphate.
+In the diet below, calcium is supplied by some dairy, some bone, and by the finely ground eggshells that are part of the GROUND MEAT AND ORGANS MIX .
+Ground eggshells, like calcium carbonate, add no phosphorus, unlike bone meal and di-calcium phosphate.
 The puppies are always given access to gnawing bones, and as their adult teeth come in, they chew off and ingest progressively more of this bone.

 After the second teeth are in, at about 6 months old, dairy is phased out except for occasional meals.
 The puppies are better abled to eat whole chicken quarters and to ingest their recreational bones once the second teeth are in.
 Calcium is added to the diet in the same way as it is for an adult, at 1 teaspoon of finely ground eggshells per pound of food.
 In this way the puppy diet is gradually transformed into the adult diet.